JoachimGoedhart/Quantify-Intensity-from-Timelapse/README.md

 ### Plot the result

-* Open csv in [PlotTwist](https://huygens.science.uva.nl/PlotTwist/) by using the "Upload" option
+* Open the csv file with results from the quantification in [PlotTwist](https://huygens.science.uva.nl/PlotTwist/) by using the "Upload" option
-* Optionally apply "Normalization"
+* Optionally apply "Normalization" in PlotTwist